-Exams and assessments will continue in VTQs where they are needed for students to demonstrate the necessary professional standard in an occupation.
+Exams and assessments may continue where they are needed for students to demonstrate the necessary professional standard in an occupation.

-At the same time, exam boards will conduct their own checks, through a combination of random sampling and more targeted scrutiny where they identify cause for concern.
+Exam boards will also conduct their own checks, through a combination of random sampling and more targeted scrutiny where they identify cause for concern.

 Every student will have the right to appeal their grade.